Nirmalafauzhia/Data-Analytics-Part-3/README.md

 - Image example: https://getlogovector.com/pci-dss-compliant-logo-vector-svg/

-# B. Describe Best Practices for Responsible Data Handling:
+# 2.2 Describe Best Practices for Responsible Data Handling:
 - The meaning of "Describe best practices for responsible data handling" is to explain the best practices in responsible data handling.
 These best practices encompass the most effective and ethical ways of collecting, storing, securing, interpreting, and using data.
 The purpose of these practices is to protect individual privacy, ensure data security, prevent data misuse, and ensure that data is used in a legal and beneficial manner.
 This involves compliance with applicable data privacy laws and ethical guidelines in data usage.
 Here some keys point of Describe Best Practices for Responsible Data Handling:

 1. Methods of Handling PII (Personally Identifiable Information):